paralogical/rarest-move-in-chess/README.md

 I also looked at a few more smaller datasets but they're so few games I excluded them from the analysis.

-4 categories of rare moves are:
+Some categories of rare moves are:

 - Doubly Disambiguated Queen capture checkmates, like Qc3xd4#
 - Rank-Disambiguated Bishop capture checkmates, like B3xd4#
+- Doubly Disambiguated Knight _Non-Capture_ Checkmates like Na1b3# (So far exactly 1 example of this)
 - Doubly Disambiguated Knight Capture Checkmates like Na1xb3# (I've never seen an example of this)
 - Doubly Disambiguated Bishop Capture Checkmates like Bb3xc4# (I've never seen an example of this)